Charity anthology for Hestia, supporting adults and children at times of crisis in London

 Deadline: 27th May 2018

 Theme: We would like stories submitted around the themes of the march as shown in the bullet points above.
 Stories are accepted from writers of all genders and nationalities but must be written in English.
+We will let writers whose submission have been successful know by the end of July 2018.

 - Submit stories written in English through Submittable using the button below by 23.45 GMT on the deadline date (sorry late entries will not be included).